 In law, tort is a term that describes any situation where one party wrongfully causes losses or damages to another party.
 The law allows for the injured party to recover money from the person who caused the tort.
 In fact, “tort law” and “personal injury law” are often used interchangeably.

 Tort law is a form of civil law, the type of law that deals with disputes rather than criminal acts.
-Family law (such as divorce cases) and contract law, where disputes over contracts are resolved, are also branches of civil law.
-In civil cases, normally no one goes to jail or gets fined by the government.
+Family law, such as divorce cases and contract law, are also branches of civil law.
+In civil lawsuits, normally, no one goes to jail or gets fined by the government.
 Instead, the goal is to reach a satisfactory conclusion that sets things right between the parties.

 - The victim of a home break-in sues the thief who committed the crime.
 Among the things stolen was an heirloom engagement ring.
-The ring has already been hocked and cannot be recovered.
-The thief is ordered to pay the victim money to replace the ring.
-The financial cost has been made up, but the emotional loss can never be fixed.
+The ring has already been hocked and cannot get recovered.
+The thief gets ordered to pay the victim money to replace the ring.
+The financial cost has gotten recovered, but the emotional loss can never be fixed.

 - A drunk driver strikes a child who was lawfully crossing the street.
-The child lives, but their leg is shattered.
-Even after surgery, they will walk with a limp the rest of their life.
+The child lives, but their leg gets shattered.
+Even after surgery, they will walk with a limp for the rest of their life.
 The drunk driver pays the hospital costs as well as additional money to compensate for the severe injury.
-The child’s family has more than recovered their financial losses, but the child’s life will be forever changed.
+The child’s family has more than recovered their financial losses, but their lives will be forever changed.

 There are hundreds of types of torts that can come to the courts, but some of the most common include: